Table of Contents

 5. Absence of seamless digital payment solutions

 The most common way for freelancers to accept payments today is through cash or bank transfers.
 In both cases, management and reconciliation become a big headache.
-This problem is especially more pronounced for unregistered businesses that have large customer bases or handle significant volumes.
+This problem is especially more pronounced for Individual businesses that have large customer bases or handle significant volumes.

 Think of a homepreneur who sells homemade pickles around town – reconciling payments received could take up a significant part of their time, which could be better spent on growing their business.